indimail/indimail-virtualdomains/.github/README-indimail.md

 *:remote:/usr/bin/altermime --input=- --disclaimer=/etc/indimail/control/disclaimer
 ```

-In both the above examples the file /etc/indimail/control/disclaimer contains the text of your disclaimer
+In both the above examples the file <u>/etc/indimail/control/disclaimer</u> contains the text of your disclaimer

 ## Option 2 - Set the FILTERARGS environment variable

-Just like filterargs control file, the environment variable FILTERARGS allows you to set any custom filter before your mail gets deposited into the queue by [qmail-queue(8)](https://github.com/indimail/indimail-mta/wiki/qmail-queue.8).
+Just like filterargs control file, the environment variable **FILTERARGS** allows you to set any custom filter before your mail gets deposited into the queue by [qmail-queue(8)](https://github.com/indimail/indimail-mta/wiki/qmail-queue.8).

 ```
 $ sudo /bin/bash